Recently, Piper, Platt, et al were calling for more workers:

 Obviously, the 10 million Southern Baptists don’t have the mindset, because the IMB doesn’t have 100,000 workers.
 But, this led me to the thought: just how common is the “missionary bent” in the American population?

-5/ So we could, on the basis of this, expect to see at least 1 missionary in every megachurch (probably more than one), or 1 for every 5 “standard-sized” churches of 200 each.
+- On the basis of this, we could expect to see at least 1 missionary in every megachurch (probably more than one), or 1 for every 5 “standard-sized” churches of 200 each.